-ACEP helps landowners, land trusts, and other entities protect, restore, and enhance wetlands or protect working farms and ranches through conservation easements.
-Under the Agricultural Land Easements component, NRCS helps American Indian tribes, state and local governments, and nongovernmental organizations protect working agricultural lands and limit nonagricultural uses of the land.
-Under the Wetland Reserve Easements component, NRCS helps to restore, protect, and enhance enrolled wetlands.
+ACEP helps landowners, land trusts and other entities protect, restore and enhance wetlands or protect working farms and ranches through conservation easements.
+The Agricultural Land Easements component helps American Indian tribes, state and local governments and nongovernmental organizations protect working agricultural lands and limit non-agricultural uses.
+The Wetland Reserve Easements component focuses on restoring, protecting and enhancing enrolled wetlands.

-Agricultural Land Easements
+Agricultural Land Easements (ALEs)

-NRCS provides financial assistance to partners for purchasing Agricultural Land Easements that protect the agricultural use and conservation values of land.
+NRCS provides financial assistance to partners for purchasing ALEs that protect the agricultural use and conservation values of land.
 The program helps farmers and ranchers keep working farms in agriculture.
-Eligible partners include American Indian tribes, state and local governments, and nongovernmental organizations that have farmland or grassland protection programs.
-Under the Agricultural Land Easements component, NRCS may contribute up to 50 percent of the fair market value of the agricultural land easement.
-Where NRCS determines that grasslands of special environmental significance will be protected, NRCS may contribute up to 75 percent of the fair market value of the agricultural land easement.
+Eligible partners include American Indian tribes, state and local governments and non-governmental organizations that have farmland or grassland protection programs.

+NRCS may contribute up to 50 percent of the fair market value of these easements.
+In cases where grasslands of special environmental significance will be protected, NRCS may contribute up to 75 percent of the fair market value.

-Wetland Reserve Easements
+Wetland Reserve Easements (WREs)

-NRCS provides technical and financial assistance directly to private landowners and American Indian tribes to restore, enhance, and protect wetlands through the purchase of a wetland reserve easement.
-For acreage owned by an American Indian tribe, there is an additional enrollment option of a 30-year contract.
-Through the wetland reserve enrollment options, NRCS may enroll eligible land through:
+NRCS provides technical and financial assistance directly to private landowners and American Indian tribes to restore, enhance and protect wetlands through the purchase of WREs.
+NRCS may enroll eligible land through:

-- Permanent Easements are conservation easements in perpetuity.
-NRCS pays 100 percent of the easement value for the purchase of the easement, and 75 to 100 percent of the restoration costs. - 30-Year Easements expire after 30 years.
-Under 30-year easements, NRCS pays 50 to 75 percent of the easement value for the purchase of the easement, and 50 to 75 percent of the restoration costs. - Term Easements last for the maximum duration allowed under applicable state laws.
-NRCS pays 50 to 75 percent of the easement value for purchase and between 50 to 75 percent of the restoration costs.
+- Permanent Easements.
+NRCS pays 100 percent of the easement value for the purchase and 75 to 100 percent of the restoration costs. - Thirty-Year Easements.
+NRCS pays 50 to 75 percent of the easement value for the purchase and 50 to 75 percent of the restoration costs. - Term Easements (maximum duration allowed under applicable state laws).
+NRCS pays 50 to 75 percent of the easement value for purchase and between 50 to 75 percent of the restoration costs. - Thirty-Year Contracts (only available to enroll acreage owned by Indian tribes).
+Program payment rates are commensurate with 30-year easements.

-- 30-Year Contracts are only available to enroll acreage owned by Indian tribes.
-Program payment rates are commensurate with 30-year easements. - For Wetland Reserve Easements, NRCS pays all costs associated with recording in the local land records office, including recording fees, charges for abstracts, survey and appraisal fees, and title insurance.
+For WREs, NRCS pays all costs associated with recording in the local land records office, including recording fees, charges for abstracts, survey and appraisal fees and title insurance.